David William Pua: Life

 Following the proroguing of the legislature and the unsuccessful attempts of the queen to promulgate a new constitution, the monarchy was overthrown on January 17, 1893.
 After a brief transition under the Provisional Government, the oligarchical Republic of Hawaii was established on July 4, 1894.
 During this period, the de facto government, which was composed largely of residents of American and European ancestry, sought to annex the islands to the United States against the wish of the Native Hawaiians who wanted to remain an independent nation and for the monarchy to continue.

 Pua and his son Sam protested against the new de facto government.
 He became an executive member of Hui Aloha ʻĀina (Hawaiian Patriotic League), a patriotic group founded to protest the attempt of Hawaiian annexation to the United States, and represented the case of the monarchy and the Hawaiian people to the United States Commissioner James H. Blount who was sent by President Grover Cleveland to investigate the overthrow.
 His son was arrested and convicted of treason during the unsuccessful 1895 Counter-revolution of Hawaii to restore the monarchy.

 Pua retired from politics around this time.
 He died unexpectedly, in his sleep, at his Palama residence in Honolulu, on October 13, 1896.
 He was about sixty years old at the time of his death.
-He was survived by his father, wife, four children, and grandchildren.
 His funeral was held at the Cathedral Basilica of Our Lady of Peace and he was buried at the Honolulu Catholic Cemetery.
-His widow Mary Nahakuelua died in 1922.
-A grave marker at Diamond Head Memorial Park bears their name, although it isn't certain if their remains were removed at a later date.

 Pua Lane in Honolulu is named after him.